 There is currently no strategic framework for managing the rapidly increasing demand for mountain biking across the Central Coast.
 In light of this, we’re undertaking a Mountain Bike Feasibility Study, to gather some of the information required to inform a strategic framework.

 By identifying the role that Council’s natural reserves may play in the provision of mountain biking experiences across the Central Coast, Council will be better able to protect areas of high conservation and heritage value, minimise the key drivers for the building of unauthorised trail construction and maximise the safe use of Council reserves by all visitors.

 What you have told us so far

-We recognise there are different views within the community on how to respond to the demand for mountain biking on the Central Coast, and there are also some are areas of agreement.
+We recognise there are different views within the community on how to respond to the demand for mountain biking on the Central Coast, and that there are also some areas of agreement.

 - 95% of survey respondents support (agree or strongly agree) continuing to allow MTBing where currently allowed (on some existing fire trails as shared use)